icpctools/icpctools/CDS/README.md

 <contest id="id" location="path" recordReactions="false"/>
 ```

+The attributes associated with this element are as follows:

-The optional _id_ attribute specifies the contest id to expose, which will override any contest id used by the underlying CCS or event feed.
+* id: an optional _id_ specifying the contest id to expose, which will override any contest id used by the underlying CCS or event feed.

   If unspecified, the id will be picked up from the CCS' Contest API endpoint (e.g. 'finals' in 'http://api/contests/finals') or by the last
 segment of the location (e.g. 'test' in 'C:\\icpc\\test').

-The _location_ attribute specifies the full path to a *_contest data package_* (CDP) defining the organization of the contest
+* location: specifies the full path to a *_contest data package_* (CDP) defining the organization of the contest
 (config files, logos, etc.).
 See the [CLI CDP specification](https://clics.ecs.baylor.edu/index.php/CDP) for details on how
 to organize a Contest Data Package.
 Note that _the location attribute is required_; the CDS will not
 operate if it does not have a folder to store contest related data, even when it is empty and getting all data from the CCS.

-** recordReactions: an optional string ("true" or "false" [default]) instructing the CDS whether or not to record reaction videos
+* recordReactions: an optional string ("true" or "false" [default]) instructing the CDS whether or not to record reaction videos
 and make them available through the contest API.

-+
-If the value of this attribute is "true", then clients will be able to access reaction videos (60-second snippets following the moment a
+  If the value of this attribute is "true", then clients will be able to access reaction videos (webcam snippets following the moment a
 team sent a submission to the judges).
 The value of the _recordReactions_ attribute should only be set "true" if the
 _webcam_ URL template has been set and team machines are actively streaming webcam video.

-The optional _hidden_ attribute specifies that a contest should be hidden from contest listings unless the request is coming from
+* The optional _hidden_ attribute specifies that a contest should be hidden from contest listings unless the request is coming from
 an admin or blue user.
 This allows contest administrators to configure the next contest prior to broadcasting it's existence.
 Note
 that this is just meant to allow some configuration to happen in private, not a way to completely secure these contests.